Herons are a family of migratory birds found in many regions, including Virginia.

 4. Least Bittern

-The Least Bittern is a species of heron that breeds in the United States, from Virginia to northern California.
+The Least Bittern is a heron that breeds in the United States, from Virginia to northern California.

-This small heron has yellowish-brown upper parts with white underparts.
-They also have long, thin necks and streaks on the sides of their head and neck.
+It has a long, thin neck and streaks on the sides of its head and neck.

 These small wading types of herons in Virginia typically inhabit freshwater wetlands and marshes but may also be found on saltwater marshes.